OCA/margin-analysis/product_standard_margin/readme/DESCRIPTION.rst

-Add a field on the product form that compute the standard (or theorical) margin based on the current values of sale and standard price present in the product form.
+Add 2 fields on the product form that compute the standard (or theorical) margin and markup based on the current values of sale and standard price present in the product form.
 We take care of taxe included or excluded.

 It will just compute it as follow:
+Margin :
-(Sale Price without tax - Standard Price) / Sale Price without tax
+(Sale Price without tax - Standard Price) / Sale Price without tax Markup :
+(Sale Price without tax - Standard Price) / Standard Price

 .. figure:: ../static/description/product_form.png